Araluen, New South Wales: Etymology

-The area now known as Araluen lies on the traditional lands of the Walbanga people, a group of the Yuin.
+The area now known as Araluen lies on the traditional lands of Walbanga people, a group of Yuin.
 The name 'Araluen' meant 'water lily' or 'place of the water lilies' in the local Aboriginal language.

 Gold mining

 At the time of European settlement Araluen was described as a broad alluvial valley with many natural billabongs covered with water lilies.
 Unfortunately, no such billabongs exist in the Araluen valley today.
 The natural landscape of Araluen Creek and its valley were destroyed by rampant and extremely destructive alluvial gold mining during the 'gold rush' in the latter half of the 19th century.

 By 1852, gold was being mined on Araluen Creek, around what is now Araluen.
 There were several mining villages in the area.
 Araluen experienced a great population increase during the gold rush.
 It experienced a decline after a flash flood in 1860 virtually destroyed the town, killing 24 people.
 Another flash flood came in March 2012 killing one person.

 A 1874 account indicated the destructive impact: